hamzah2412/Task-Tracker-React/README.md

 Below is the preview image of the Task-Tracker.
-Add Tasks using the Add button.
+Add Tasks by pressing the Add button and the Add Form would show up.
 Click the 'X' button on the task to delete the task.
+Remember to run the server and install react icons.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/64706364/122363323-6bbec400-cf8b-11eb-9693-da1f5fa4ec2c.png" />